soDLA-publishment/somnia/Chapter 1. Basic Architecture Setup/README.md

 In the configuration tree, we use a ring structure, namely, the configuration is like a ring,

 basic configurations -> advanced configurations -> module a configurations -> module b configurations -> project configurations.
 To avoid parameters in module a and parameters in module b are messed up, use a style of A_parameter_this and B_parameter_this, to make a separate.

+I like to call it 'fixed rope', which is a term in mountain climbing.

 ## Setup Standard Interface